AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Related Work

-\textbf{Heuristic-based Index Advisors}: Heuristic-based advisors iteratively and greedily select candidate indexes until the budget constraint is met.
+Heuristic-based advisors iteratively select candidate indexes for an input workload in a greedy fashion.
 Within each optimization step, the index advisors will update the index recommendation according to the estimated benefits of the index candidates.
-There are mainly two heuristics for the index advisors to follow: the ADD heuristic and the DROP heuristic.
-As an example of the ADD heuristic, Extend~\cite{extend} starts with no indexes and adds one index at a time according to the highest benefit-to-cost ratio.
-In contrast, Drop~\cite{315323}, following the DROP heuristic, starts with all index candidates and iteratively removes the least beneficial one until optimization constraints are met.
+There are mainly two heuristics for the index advisors to follow: ADD heuristic and DROP heuristic.
+As an example of ADD heuristic, Extend~\cite{extend} starts with no indexes and add one index at a time according to the highest benefit-to-cost ratio \lzdh{until the budget constraint is met}.
+In contrast, Drop~\cite{315323} following the DROP heuristic starts with all index candidates and iteratively removes the least beneficial one until \lzdh{only the desired number of indexes are left}.
 In general, heuristic-based advisors generally take significantly longer computation time to recommend indexes, especially for databases with complicated schemas.
-In addition, heuristic-based methods rely solely on database optimizers to evaluate index benefits.
-According to~\cite{aimeetsai}, wrong estimations in column cardinality may mislead index advisors to select indexes that are not beneficial to the workload.
+In addition, heuristic-based methods rely solely on database optimizers to evaluate index benefits, and wrong estimations in column cardinality may mislead index advisors to select indexes that are not beneficial to the workload~\cite{aimeetsai}.

-\textbf{Learning-based Index Advisors:} While recent work~\cite{breakitdown} shows that supervised learning approaches such as QueryFormer~\cite{queryformer} can be applied to index recommendation, state-of-the-art learning-based advisors~\cite{swirl, balance, 10.1145/3340531.3412106, DRLindex, 10.1007/s10489-020-01674-8} predominantly adopt reinforcement learning (RL) algorithms.
-For example, DQN~\cite{10.1145/3340531.3412106} integrates Q-learning with deep neural networks to derive optimal policies from workload representations, while SWIRL~\cite{swirl} and BALANCE~\cite{balance} leverage the PPO~\cite{ppo} algorithm for policy optimization, with BALANCE further employing a transfer learning framework to exploit historical workloads.
-RL-based advisors typically achieve much lower inference latency than heuristic-based counterparts; however, the training time for such methods cannot be overlooked.
-In addition, the generalisability of the RL-based methods is lower since training is required for each unseen database.

-\textbf{Prompt-based Index Advisors}: Large Language Models (LLMs) have recently emerged as a hot topic in machine learning research.
-These models have demonstrated a surprisingly strong ability to handle a variety of text-related tasks such as generation, decision-making, and reasoning.
-Therefore,~\cite{llmidxadvis} proposes to utilize LLMs for index recommendation.
-They construct and offer in-context demonstrations for LLMs to learn from.
-LLMs will then directly recommend indexes for both met and unmet databases based on the demonstrations.
-When a new workload is given, LLMIdxAdvis explores the prepared demonstration pool and selects the optimal demonstration for the workload by cosine similarity.
-LLMIdxAdvis successfully addresses the problem of efficiency and robustness in index recommendation.
-However, the efficiency and generalisability are achieved at the cost of the effectiveness of the indexes recommended.
-LLMIdxAdvis achieves only comparable performance against other methods in simpler workloads and underperforms the SOTA methods given more complicated workloads and database schemas.